agude/agude.github.io/_books/world_of_trouble.md

 {% capture lpm1 %}{% include book_link.html title="The Last Policeman" %}{% endcapture %}
 {% capture lpm2 %}{% include book_link.html title="Countdown City" %}{% endcapture %}

-{{ this_book }} suffers from the same problems as {{ lpm2 }}: it focuses too
+{{ this_book }} shares the same weakness as {{ lpm2 }}: it focuses too heavily
-much on the present at the expense of the past.
-But even in the present there are interesting ideas that aren't fleshed out enough, like how different towns handle the end of the world: green towns pretend everything is fine, red towns are total chaos, blue towns are populated but everyone is hiding, etc. I wanted to experience the different types of towns, and instead they were just mentioned.
+on the present at the expense of the past.
+Even within the present-day narrative, there are ideas that aren't fully explored, such as how different towns handle the end of the world: green towns pretend everything is fine, red towns are total chaos, blue towns are populated but everyone is hiding, etc. I wanted to experience the different types of towns, and instead they were just mentioned.

-The mystery Palace is solving this time is the murder of his sister, which does a good job of tying together the overarching Nico-saves-the-world plot line with the smaller mystery solved in each book.
-We learn that Nico's rebels aren't saving the world, they're on a carefully curated snipe hunt <!-- Is snipe hunt the best word choice? --> put together by the FBI to distract some hardened criminals and prevent them from causing havoc as the world ends.
-This explains the helicopter, the missions, and the secret documents.
+The central mystery in this installment revolves around the murder of Palace's sister, effectively tying together the overarching Nico-saves-the-world plotline with the individual mysteries of each book.
+We learn that Nico's rebel group isn't actually saving the world; instead, they're unwitting participants in an elaborate FBI scheme designed to keep dangerous criminals occupied and prevent widespread chaos as the world approaches its end.
+This revelation explains the presence of the helicopter, the mysterious missions, and the secret documents.

-In the end there were some engaging scenes, like stumbling upon the Amish, and the couple raising chickens in their camper, but the mystery and world building were so-so.
-I'm excited to move on from this series, that started with so much promise in {{ lpm1 }} but couldn't deliver.
+While the book has some engaging scenes, such as the encounter with the Amish community and the couple raising chickens in their camper, the mystery and world-building aspects fall short.
+The series, which began with such promise in {{ lpm1 }}, ultimately fails to deliver on its potential.
+As a reader, I'm ready to move on.